BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 You might notice the token count of about 390M and think: "hold on, our estimate was about 36M output tokens!".
 The number displayed on DeepSeek's usage board conflates input and output tokens.
 Here are the actual output tokens day by day:

-13th of july: 2.3M output tokens
+13th of July: 2.3M output tokens

-14th of july: 3.7M output tokens
+14th of July: 3.7M output tokens

-15th of july: 4.4M output tokens
+15th of July: 4.4M output tokens

-16th of july: 2.3M output tokens
+16th of July: 2.3M output tokens

 (fluctuation is caused by me scrambling to fix the pipeline as well as remaking the entire agent framework midway through).